These smartphone travel hacks are a game changer.

-I also shared how I purchased a new Samsung Galaxy S5 with Walmart’s latest Family Mobile Plus Plan, giving me more data to get things done.
 During my travels, I discovered the many things you can achieve with a smartphone.
-Today, I’m sharing some of my favorite phone hacks (or you can call it: things-that-makes-Tat’s-life-easier)
+Today, I’m sharing some of my favorite phone hacks.

 Instead of renting a GPS to go with your car, just use your smartphone.
 This feature is a GREAT time-saver and money-saver.
 I remember when I would reserve a rental car, the GPS system would cost an extra $12-$15 per day!
 Not anymore.
-I just use the GPS system on my Samsung Galaxy S5 to take me where I have to go.
+I just use the GPS system to take me where I have to go.
 Plus, this saves you from stopping at every gas station to ask for directions!

 Change the background of your lock screen to your name and a way to contact you.
-Just in case, you just happen to lose your phone, hopefully, the person who finds it will reach out to you to return it.
-Depending on what type of phone you have, you may have an app or security setting to lock down your phone if you do lose it.
+If you happen to lose your phone, hopefully, the person who finds it will reach out to you to return it.

 Having a hard time finding a signal in a new location?
 Turning your phone off and back on will help you find the nearest cell tower and adjust the time zone (when applicable).

-Be sure you have all the necessary travel essentials #knowbeforeyougo
+Be sure you have all the necessary travel essentials.

 What are some of your must-have smartphone travel hacks?

 I have learned over the years, always have a backup charger, and I follow my travel hacks listed above!
 What about you?